Crypto Prices Today: Bitcoin Persistent at $46K | Al Bawaba

-The crypto market today is trading in mix with bitcoin, world's largest cryptocurrency, trading at $46,437 at the time of writing.
+The crypto market today is mainly trading in green with bitcoin, world's largest cryptocurrency, trading at $46,524 at the time of writing.

-The worldwide crypto market capitalization is currently $2.12 trillion, decreasing 0.63% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $139.44 billion, which makes a 10.22% increase.
+The worldwide crypto market capitalization is currently $2.15 trillion, increasing 0.79% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $106.19 billion, which makes a 4.39% increase.

 Bitcoin and Crypto Prices